mlavik1/UnityVolumeRendering/README.md

 <img src="Screenshots/isosurface.gif" width="500px">

+# (VR) performance

+Since VR requires two cameras to render each frame, you can expect worse performance.
+However, you can improve the FPS in two ways:
+- Open _DirectVolumeRenderingShader.shader_ and reduce the value of _NUM_STEPS_ inthe  _frag_dvr_ function.
+This will sacrifice quality for performance.
+- Disable the DEPTHWRITE_ON shader variant.
+You can do this from code, or just remove the line "#pragma multi_compile DEPTHWRITE_ON DEPTHWRITE_OFF" in _DirectVolumeRenderingShader.shader_.
+Note: this will remove depth writing, so you won't be able to intersect multiple datasets.

 # How to use in your own project
 - Create an instance of an importer (for example _RawDatasetImporter_):<br>
 `DatasetImporterBase importer = new RawDatasetImporter(fileToImport, dimX, dimY, dimZ, DataContentFormat.Int16, 6);`
+(alternatively, use the _DICOMImporter_)
 - Call the Import()-function, which returns a Dataset:<br>
 `VolumeDataset dataset = importer.Import();`
 - Use _VolumeObjectFactory_ to create an object from the dataset:<br>